 What is a Frontier Worker Permit?

-The Frontier Worker Permit is a visa that’s designed for those who want to work in the UK but live in another country.
-These people are known as frontier workers, which is why the visa is given this name.
+The Frontier Worker Permit scheme is a visa that’s designed for those who want to work in the UK but are primarily resident in another country.
+These people are known as frontier workers (or cross border workers).

 When freedom of movement was scrapped as a result of Brexit, this changed the immigration status for frontier workers, making life more complex for anyone working across borders between the UK and other EU countries.

-As a result, along with the new points-based system, the British government introduced what’s known as the Frontier Worker Permit, and if you wish to work in the UK but live elsewhere in the EU then you’ll need to obtain this type of visa.
+As a result, along with the new points-based system, the British government introduced the Frontier Worker permit to allow non-UK residents to continue working in the UK.

 Frontier Worker Permit application process